 Additionally, all your communication and account information is encrypted to bank regulation standards.
 And Credit Karma says it won't share or sell it to third parties without your permission.

-I know there are plenty of sites out there that promise you a free credit score and then try to charge or scam you.
-This isn't one of them; it's truly free, fast and easy.
+There are plenty of sites that promise you a free credit score and then try to charge or scam you.
+This isn't one of them; it's free, fast and easy.